Manufacturers of

 and finally the District of Lake View

-The history/list I provide in this section of the post includes manufacturers that were hub and attached to popular forms of transportation in the mid-19th century - rivers and railroads.
-The north branch of the Chicago River between Fullerton Avenue and Diversey Parkway had a hub of companies that drew thousands of employees to the Township/City of Lake View and then after the annexation of 1889 the then newly formed District of Lake View.
+The history/list I provide in this section of the post includes manufacturers that were hubbed to popular forms of transportation in the mid-19th century such as rivers and railroads.
+The north branch of the Chicago River between Fullerton Avenue and Diversey Parkway had a number of companies that drew thousands of employees to & from the Township/City of Lake View and then after the annexation of 1889 the then newly formed District of Lake View.
 The other means of transportation that drew thousands of workers to Lake View was the Chicago & Lake Superior railway and the Chicago & North Western Railroad that shipped product north and south of old Lake View.
 These railroads would have several names during their own history's.
 The most prominent and first railway to geographical cut through old Lake View was the

 The Vintage Manufacturing Companies